 Dilapidation Report Guide Australia

 A practical guide to dilapidation reports in Australia.
-Covers when they're needed, what to document, how to structure the report, and tips for efficient on-site documentation using mobile inspection tools.
+Covers when they're needed, what to document, how to structure the report, and common mistakes to avoid.

 What is a dilapidation report?

-A dilapidation report (also called a pre-construction condition report or property condition survey) is a detailed photographic record of a property's condition at a specific point in time.
-It documents existing damage, defects, and the general state of the property — creating a baseline that can be compared against later.
+A dilapidation report Australia construction and infrastructure projects increasingly rely on — also called a pre-construction condition report or property condition survey — is a detailed photographic and written record of a property's condition at a specific point in time.
+It documents existing damage, defects, and the general state of the property — creating a baseline that can be compared against later to determine whether nearby construction or demolition activity caused new damage.

-Dilapidation reports are most commonly commissioned before construction or demolition work begins on an adjacent property.
-They protect both the property owner (by documenting pre-existing conditions) and the developer/builder (by establishing what damage existed before their work started).
+Dilapidation reports are most commonly commissioned before construction or demolition work begins on an adjacent site.
+They protect both the property owner (by documenting pre-existing conditions) and the developer or builder (by establishing what damage existed before their work started).
+Without this documentation, damage disputes become impossible to resolve objectively.

 When are dilapidation reports needed?